 “I’m just a keystroke away from downloading their entire database,”

 said the experienced hacker.
-Fortunately, this was an ethical hacker - an expert penetration tester in my company performing an authorized test commissioned by a client, while carefully documenting the results to present to said client.
+Fortunately, this was an ethical hacker - an expert penetration tester in our company performing an authorized test commissioned by a client, while carefully documenting the results to present to said client.

 Unfortunately, there are plenty of bad actors who would download the “entire database” and sell or post the contents on the Dark Web or to other bad actors.
 Performing penetration tests is an excellent way to determine how vulnerable your systems, applications, and organizational assets are.
 In fact, although cyber security is truly multi-layered and multi-faceted, frequent penetration testing is a quick way to really understand what I would call infrastructural blind spots.